First Published on July 4, 2017

-Where there were waterfalls, there were caves.
-Or so we discovered was the case in Meghalaya.
+Where there are waterfalls, there are caves.
+Or so we discovered is the case in Meghalaya.
 The gorgeous waterfalls in Meghalaya were a perfect smokescreen for the treasure-laden caves in Meghalaya.
-Our caving expedition in Sohra helped us uncover these hidden wonders – some within the depth of the dark caverns and some just along its walls.
+Our caving in Cherrapunji helped us uncover these hidden wonders – some within the depth of the dark caverns and some just along its walls.
 Adding to the thrill of this treasure trail were the mysterious turns and twists of the Meghalaya Caves.

-We visited two of the many caves in Meghalaya – one being an offbeat cave and the other slightly more known.
-This caving experience was the first for my daughter and she does claim this to be the highlight of her trip to Meghalaya.
-She absolutely enjoyed the thrill of walking through unknown.
+We visited two of the many caves in Meghalaya – one being an offbeat Arwah Cave and the other slightly more known called Mawsmai Caves.
+This caving in Meghalaya was the first experience for my daughter and she does claim this to be the highlight of her trip to Meghalaya.
+She absolutely enjoyed the thrill of walking through the unknown.
 Why she loved it is what I shall share in the next two posts.

 Why two posts?